 - You know how to use Photoshop or the equivalent to alter images – this can be as simple as putting words over a funny cat picture or graphic, or something more advanced like creating your own infographics.
 If you know how to use image editing software, this is an incredibly relevant skill for public relations and content marketing today.

-- You know how to shoot, edit and post video to platforms like YouTube, Vimeo, etc. If you are skilled with video, and can actually show a video you produced and generated views on, this will make you stand out.
+- You know how to shoot, edit and post videos to platforms like YouTube, Vimeo, etc. If you are skilled with video, and can actually show a video you produced and generated views on, this will make you stand out.
 Most people I work with are still learning how to do this.

 - You know something about SEO – like how the Google Panda update changes the game for how content is ranked on Google.
 You know how to conduct keyword research and leverage SEO tactics to help people discover your content on blogs and websites.
 Typically, if you have a blog as mentioned in the bullet above, you have some of these skills already.